What Is It?

 If you're on benefits: Check if you qualify — you might get £150 off automatically this winter.
 You don't need to apply if you're on Pension Credit (core group).
 For other benefits, check the government website.

-If you're not eligible: Locking into a fixed deal now could help you avoid further increases expected in April 2026.
+If you're not eligible: Locking into a fixed deal now could help you avoid further increases expected in the April 2026 price cap.
 Use our tariff tracker to compare the best deals available.

 Key Takeaways